wushanshan/MatrixProductPCA/README.md

 [srht]: https://arxiv.org/abs/1011.1595

 ## Synthetic experiments
 We now present simulation results on a 150GB synthetic example: let n=d=100000, r=5, the matrices `A` and `B` are generated as `GD`, where `G` has entries independently drawn from standard Gaussian distribution and `D` is a diagonal matrix with D_ii = 1/i.
-Other parameters are set as #samples = 2nrlogn, sketching size = 2000, and #ALS iteratios = 10.
+Other parameters are set as #RDD partitions=80, #samples = 2nrlogn, sketching size = 2000, and #ALS iterations = 10.

 We run Spark-2.0.0 locally on a multi-core machine (Intel Xeon CPU E5-2699) and configure Spark to use 40 cores and 100GB memory.
 The results are shown in the following table.